 Pattern for a Baby Unicorn Sculpture Made with Apoxie Sculpt

 The baby unicorn shown above was made with one pound of Apoxie Sculpt.
 In fact, there was enough left over to make his friend the Mini-Bunny.
+However, the pattern will create an armature that will also work with traditional paper strips and paste.

 The unicorn shown here was painted with chalk paint, which gives it a nice soft coat – but any acrylic paint will work.